Top Tips for Maintaining Your Cat’s Health

 Remember, indoor cats need protection, too.
 They may not be prowling the jungle that is the outside world, but they’re not immune to airborne viruses or the sneaky germs you might bring in on your shoes.

 Now, about those vet visits.
-You might consider your whiskered companion is in purr-fect health, but cats excel at hiding their aches and ills.
+You might think your whiskered companion is in purr-fect health, but cats excel at hiding their aches and ills.
 Twice a year is a good cadence for a vet wellness exam.
 This includes a thorough physical examination, discussions about diet, and routine blood work, especially for seniors, to catch any early signs of trouble.

 Dental health seems to fly under the radar, but did you know that many cats develop dental disease by age three?
 Regular dental check-ups and cleanings can prevent a mouthful of issues, so think a professional dental care plan.